top of page

 Targeting business law firms also makes sense, albeit for different reasons.
 These practices are built around long-term client relationships, repeat revenue, and far more predictable cash flow.
 Where consumer law could be penny stocks that might hit big, these would be analogous to mutual funds wherein the portfolio is more stable but the returns are not quite as aggressive.

 The risks perceived with business law firms are obvious and well known.
 If the deal is not structured strategically, partners can collect a check and then leave, taking their clients with them.
-Equity partners tend to be very conservative businesspeople and are often resistant to change – which is exactly what is needed, to scale any organization.
+At the same time, non-competes are non-existent and explaining clawbacks etc. to a partner requires the communication and persuasion skills of a diplomat.
+Additionally, equity partners tend to be very conservative businesspeople and are often resistant to change – which is exactly what is needed, to scale any organization.
 The potential downsides are numerous and proper deal structure is the difference between the Midas Touch and living under the Sword of Damocles.

 Boutique Law Firms

-Whether high-end consumer law, such as trusts & estates or business law firms specializing in intellectual property, boutique firms can be viewed as easier to scale, because KPIs and other success drivers are clearer and less diffused.
+Whether high-end consumer law, such as trusts & estates or business law firms specializing in intellectual property, boutique firms can be viewed as easier to scale.
+KPIs and other success drivers are clearer and less diffused.
 Additionally, the MSOs only need to improve the technology and support systems for one practice area.
-This view is specious at best, because again, the key to multiples is not operations but rather recruitment and M&A strategies.
-Boutiques routinely turn away any business outside their niche and that makes for a much more difficult recruiting proposition than with a full-service firm.
+However, this view is specious at best, because again, the key to multiples is not operations but rather recruitment and M&A strategies.
+Boutiques are routinely forced to turn away business outside their niche and that makes for a much more difficult recruiting proposition than with a full-service firm.
+This is especially true with high-level rainmakers who cross-sell to practices outside their own.

-The Biggest Challenge - Getting the Firms to the Table
+The Biggest Challenge - Getting Firms Past the LOI

 And yet…